 Transcripts & GPA

-- baccalaureate degree in mass communication or journalism from a regionally accredited university.
+- baccalaureate degree from a regionally accredited university.

 - a copy of an official transcript from each institution where course credit was granted